Serrindipity/ENERES-100-Unum/README.rst

 MODIFICATIONS
 _______

-> ![NOTE]
-> This is a custom fork of the unum python library for ENE,RES C100 taught at UC Berkeley.
+This is a custom fork of the unum python library for ENE,RES C100 taught at UC Berkeley.
 It is meant to be a dependency for the ENERES-100-HW-Libraries package.

 License
 -------